mklmelgarejo/Python_FinalProj_2022/README.md

 ## Dependencies
- - All codes are written in Python 3.
+ - All codes are written in `Python 3`.
  - Some codes depend on `os` module
 	- `utils.py`
  - Some codes depend on `time` module